Kotlin/multiplatform-library-template/README.md

 This guide describes the steps of publishing a library built with Kotlin Multiplatform to the [Maven Central repository](https://central.sonatype.com/).
 To publish your library, you’ll need to:

-* Set up credentials, including an account on Maven Central and a PGP key to use for signing.
+* Set up credentials, including an account on Maven Central.
 * Configure the publishing plugin in your library’s project.
 * Provide your credentials to the publishing plugin so it can sign and upload your artifacts.
 * Run the publication task, either locally or using continuous integration.